camirian/phase-1-ai-robotics-dev-environment/README.md

 This repository documents the complete setup and configuration of a professional-grade development environment for advanced robotics and AI applications.
 The goal is to establish a robust, reproducible, and distributed system consisting of a powerful host development workstation and a physical edge AI device (NVIDIA Jetson).

 This setup serves as the foundational environment for all subsequent projects in my AI Robotics Portfolio.
+For definitions of key terms, please see my central **[AI & Robotics Glossary](https://github.com/YOUR_USERNAME/phase-0-robotics-glossary/blob/main/GLOSSARY.md)**.

 ---